 Cocaine Withdrawal Symptoms

-The symptoms for cocaine withdrawal will vary from user to user, with most users experiencing at least one or two symptoms.
-Some heavier users or those that have used for longer periods may experience a wider variety of symptoms and they may be more intense as well, lasting longer.
+The symptoms of cocaine withdrawal will vary from user to user, with most users experiencing at least one or two symptoms.
+Some heavier users or those that have used for longer periods may experience a wider variety of symptoms, and they may be more intense as well, lasting longer.
 The severity of the symptoms will depend greatly on the individual’s usage history, medical condition, medical history, age, sex, and so on.

 Cocaine Withdrawal Timeline

-The entire cocaine withdrawal and physical detox process can be completed in approximately two weeks with expert medical supervision.
+The cocaine withdrawal and physical detox process can be completed in approximately two weeks with expert medical supervision.
 However, just as with most other addictive substances or behaviors, the drive or craving to use can follow the recovering individual around for quite some time.
-Sometimes, the recovering individual may find themselves several years into successful recovery, when they have a sudden and unexpected craving that may or may not come with a warning.
+Sometimes, the recovering individual may find themselves several years into successful recovery when they have a sudden and unexpected craving that may or may not come with a warning.

-How To Safely Detox From a Cocaine Withdrawal
+How to Safely Detox from a Cocaine Withdrawal

 Even though detoxing from cocaine may seem straightforward, there can be serious potential complications for those who aren’t ready or properly equipped for the task.
 If you think that you or a loved one may need to go through a cocaine detox, make sure you contact a recovery center with experienced professionals first.
 Not only can this make the process so much easier to finish successfully, but it can put the individual in direct working contact with the people, teaching them more effective ways to cope with triggers, no matter what they are or when they happen.